What is an IRS levy?

 For employers, it’s important to understand how an IRS levy may affect their employees and business operations.
 If your business receives a levy notice for one of your employees, you may be required to withhold a portion of their wages or seize other assets until the debt is settled.

-Why IRS levies matter for employers
+Why IRS levies matter to employers

 IRS levies are serious and can cause significant disruption to both personal and business finances.
 Here’s how they impact employers:

-Receiving an IRS levy notice can be an embarrassing and stressful experience for employees.
+- Employee relations: Receiving an IRS levy notice can be an embarrassing and stressful experience for employees.
 As an employer, maintaining discretion and respect when dealing with levy-related payroll deductions is crucial to employee morale and trust.

 Types of IRS levies